asm-products/think-200/README.md

 ## Cloud-based web service monitoring

-The post, [Test Driven Devops](http://robb.weblaws.org/2014/01/16/new-open-source-library-for-test-driven-devops/), explains the custom RSPec matchers in a nutshell.
-This repo is a hosted platform for running RSpec.
+The post, [Test Driven Devops](http://robb.weblaws.org/2014/01/16/new-open-source-library-for-test-driven-devops/), describes the custom RSpec matchers which underly this app.
+This repo is essentially a hosted platform for running RSpec.

 ### Development Setup